serina-yam/profile/content/rarejob/2024/05/rarejob_no20.md

 My tutor said she had curry udon last week and I told her that Marugame Seimen is famous in Japan.
 She knew about Marigame Seimen, so I was surprised.

-She asked me the difference between udon and ramen, but I couldn't wxplane it well.
+She asked me the difference between udon and ramen, but I couldn't explane it well.

 ## Impressions